-The loan check and Truth in Lending Disclosure Statement generally will be mailed to your address of record two business days after your loan is processed.
-By signing the check, you are agreeing to the terms of the Truth-in-Lending Disclosure statement and the Loan Program.
+The loan check and loan disclosure statement generally will be mailed to your address of record two business days after your loan is processed.
+By signing the check, you are agreeing to the terms of the loan disclosure statement and the Loan Program.